-Have you ever experienced receiving spam or phishing SMSes?
+Have you ever received spam or phishing SMSes?

 Examples of scams

-There are various phishing scams out there - also referred to as smishing.
-Honestly.
-We are not making it up.
-The scams can trick users into downloading an infected file, clicking a certain hyperlink, or typing in sensitive information, which can result in identity theft.
-The information is either obtained when people enter them manually or when malicious malware is automatically installed on the users’ phones that collect all sensitive data that is typed in on the phone, which can be used for further attacks.
+There are various phishing scams out there - also, ratherly cutely, referred to as ‘smishing’.
+These scams can trick users into downloading an infected file, clicking a certain hyperlink, or typing in sensitive information, which can result in identity theft.
+The information is either obtained when people enter it manually, or when malicious malware is automatically installed on the users’ phone.
+This can then collect all sensitive data typed in to the phone, which can be used for further attacks.

-We have gathered some examples below to illustrate some of the different strategies that are used:
+We have gathered examples below to illustrate the variety of strategies used:

-- SMSes notifying the user that his or hers parcel is ready to be collected included with a link.
+- ‘The Postman’ - SMSes notifying the user that their parcel is ready to be collected by clicking on an included phishing link.

-- SMSes notifying the user that his or hers bank account/Apple account/etc. has been locked due to an unauthorised login also accompanied with a link.
+- ‘Heist’ - SMSes notifying the user that his or her bank account/Apple account/etc. has been locked due to an unauthorised login also accompanied with a phishing link.

-- There are still ‘Nigerian Prince’ type of phishing scams floating around.
-I recently received a SMS with the text: “My name is Mr Gatan, I work with Medirect Bank in Malta.
+- ‘Nigerian Prince’ phishing scams are still floating around.
+I recently received an SMS stating: “My name is Mr Gatan, I work with Medirect Bank in Malta.
 Can i trust you with a business worth $21.3 millions? reply ONLY to my email….”.
-Not exactly convincing but nevertheless there are still people out there who will fall for that.
+Not exactly convincing, but nevertheless it is still happening so it must be working on someone.

-- Even local movie theaters and similar places are used as the sender ID where recipients are told that they have won in some kind of competition.
+- ‘Lucky Winner!’ - Even local movie theaters and similar places are used as the sender ID, where recipients are told that they have won some kind of competition.
 Generally there are a lot of different “you have won in this or that competition” phishing attacks.

-The examples clearly shows that it is widespread and growing problem.
+The examples clearly show that this is a widespread and growing problem.
 The criminals are also getting more cunning, which probably explains why there are still many people who fall for their scams.

 Luckily, scammers can’t just create their own SMS gateway and start sending phishing attacks to millions of users.

-At GatewayAPI we go to great lengths to prevent criminals from using our SMS gateway to send out spam or phishing.
-New users must, among other things, go through a verification process, so we are certain that they represent legitimate companies - and more importantly that they actually represent the companies they claim to represent.
-It usually arouses suspicion when a person claims to represent a certain company but is writing from a public email address.
+At GatewayAPI, we go to great lengths to prevent criminals from using our SMS gateway to send out spam or phishing.
+New users must go through a verification process, so we are certain that they represent legitimate companies - and more importantly, that they actually represent the companies they claim to represent.

-We have also just released a new scanning system that scans the content of the SMSes we broadcast worldwide and slams the brakes if something looks suspicious.
+We have just released a new scanning system that automatically slams on the brakes of SMS broadcasts if something looks suspicious.